CyVerse-learning-materials/SciApps_guide/maizecode.rst

  |MCRNAseq|

-For each replicate, raw read files are preprocessed by **bbduk** to remove low quality portion of the read and adapter contaminations. **FastQC** is then used to check the quality of both raw and processed reads, and FastQC results are summarized by **MultiQC** into a HTML formatted report.
+For each replicate, raw read files are preprocessed by **bbduk** to remove the low-quality portion of the read and adapter contaminations. **FastQC** is then used to check the quality of both raw and processed reads, and FastQC results are summarized by **MultiQC** into an HTML formatted report.
 The trimmed reads are aligned to the reference genome with **STAR**, then the alignment file is used to quantify the gene expression level with **RSEM** and to assemble transcripts with **StringTie**.

-The results of the MCrna app include the MultiQC report, the gene quantification file, the browser track signals, the alignments, and the assembled transcripts, all stored in the CyVerse cloud; therefore, they are ready for being visualized or used in downstream analysis (see more details below).
+The results of the MCrna app include the MultiQC report, the gene quantification file, the browser track signals, the alignments, and the assembled transcripts, all stored in the CyVerse cloud; therefore, they are ready for being visualized or used in the downstream analysis (see more details below).

 ----

 *Load a MaizeCODE RNAseq Experiment*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In above section, we described the MCrna app/module used in processing RNAseq/RAMPAGE data.
+In the above section, we described the MCrna app/module used in processing RNAseq/RAMPAGE data.
 Here we will show how to locate a specific experiment/workflow (e.g. 'RNAseq for B73 root') and load it on SciApps.org to examine outputs, parameters used, inputs, and associated metadata.

   1. Open https://www.SciApps.org, click **Data** (top menu) then **MaizeCODE**.
 Alternatively, you can access MaizeCODE experiments directly at the `MaizeCODE data page <https://www.SciApps.org/data/MaizeCODE>`_ to browse the list of MaizeCODE experiments/workflows, as shown below: